Mqxx/Minecraft-Server/README.md

 <IPv4>:<Port>
 ```

 If you have not changed the port, it is set to `25565` by default.
-For example, your address to connect to the server would look like this.
+For example, your address to connect to the server could look like this.

 ```
 1.2.3.4:25565   <-- This is just an example IPv4 adress, you need to use the adress you got from above